metagenlab/diag_pipelines/docs/epidemiology.rst

    Steps to create phylogeny from the filtered genotype positions

 After the filtering has been performed, the SNPs of each samples are replaced in the reference fasta file.
-However, the unknown positions are replace with ``N``s.
+However, the unknown positions are replace with ``N``.
 Every sequence is then concatenated and a simple phylogeny is calculated with RAxML, without partitions, with the GTRCAT model.
-If a MLST scheme is available for the species, the label of each sample can show its ST.

 ------------
 Deliverables